Lemoncode/node-training/01 Node/03 Events/04 Task list/README.md

 The commands are:
   - `add`: Add a task to the list.
   - `delete`: Remove a task from the list.
-  - `ls`: Show all task in the list.
+  - `ls`: Show all tasks in the list.
   - `help`: Give info about commands.

 > NOTE: if `client` emits other commands different than previous one, it responses with `Unknown` message.